Shopify/foundational-design-system-proto/documentation/decisions/01-monorepo.md

-# Short description of the decision
+# One monorepo for Polaris foundations

 ## Date